 Which employee perks do workers prize most?

 Our "perks" survey showed they want more vacation time, an enhanced healthcare plan, telecommuting options and flexible schedules, training and professional development, and other amenities.
-That may surprise some people, who think that most workers just want a higher salary.
+That may surprise some people, who think most workers just want a higher salary.

 “Employees desire perks that allow them greater work-life balance,” says Paul McDonald, senior executive director for Robert Half.
 "More vacation days allow employees to take much-needed breaks from work to relax, recharge and come back with renewed energy and enthusiasm for their job.”